vinithpraveen17/ANG-CL-BINDING/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 On this web page is where you can find the instructions for the lab.
 The app will automatically reload if you change any of the source files.
 If any errors appear after running this command, you may need to run `npm install`.

 ## Running unit tests